-Where to Put Command Files For Cron
+Where to Put Command Files for cron

-Cron will search the normal command search path for command files and disk-based commands.
-The command search path used depends on whether the Site Controller has a hard disk and how the site is configured.
+Cron will search the normal command search path for command files and diskbased commands.
+The command search path used depends on how the site is configured.

-Standard search path for a Site Controller:
+Standard search path for an SC III